ricardoquesada/unijoysticle/firmware/esp32/README.md

   - Disable non required features like WiFi that it takes less current.
 - Support mouse/pads: ideally a bluetooth mouse could be used.

-### Hardware:
+### Hardware

 - it is possible that the board could get current from the c64/atari's joystick ports?
 - design new board, if possible one that doesn't use devkits
-- add lines for pots so that mouse/pad could be emulated
+- lines for the C64 / Atari pots
+- PC Jr. / Tandy 1000 / Apple II: investigate, they use analog lines

 ### Mobile application